EJI's Community Remembrance Project

 EJI's Community Remembrance Project is part of our campaign to recognize the victims of lynching by collecting soil from lynching sites, erecting historical markers, and creating a national memorial that acknowledges the horrors of racial injustice.

 In Lynching in America: Confronting the Legacy of Racial Terror, EJI documented more than 4400 racial terror lynchings in 12 Southern states — and more than 300 in eight states outside the South — between the end of Reconstruction in 1877 and 1950.
 Lynchings were violent and public acts of torture that traumatized black people throughout the country and were largely tolerated by state and federal officials.

 Terror lynchings fueled the mass migration of millions of black people from the South into urban ghettos in the North and West in the first half of the 20th century.
 Lynching created a fearful environment in which racial subordination and segregation were maintained for decades.
 Most critically, lynching reinforced a legacy of racial inequality that has never been adequately addressed in America.

 Public acknowledgment of mass violence is essential not only for victims and survivors, but also for perpetrators and bystanders who suffer from trauma and damage related to their participation in systematic violence and dehumanization.

 Many communities where lynchings took place have erected monuments recognizing the Civil War, the Confederacy, and white Southerners' violent retaking of local power after Reconstruction.
 But very few monuments or memorials address the history and legacy of lynching, and most victims of lynching have never been publicly acknowledged.

-To create greater awareness and understanding about racial terror lynchings, and to begin a necessary conversation that advances truth and reconciliation, EJI is working with communities to commemorate and recognize the traumatic era of lynching by collecting soil from lynching sites across the country and erecting historical markers in these spaces.
+To create greater awareness and understanding about racial terror lynchings, and to begin a necessary conversation that advances truth and reconciliation, EJI is working with communities to commemorate and recognize the traumatic era of lynching by collecting soil from lynching sites across the country and erecting historical markers and monuments in these spaces.